-Related party transaction between the Company and probable conflicted persons appeared in the notes to financial statements no. 8 : Transactions with related entities or person.
+Related party transaction between the Company and probable conflicted persons appeared in the notes to financial statements no. 6 : Related party transactions.

-Need and reasons of related party transactions Transactions amongst the Company, associated companies and related parties shall be approved by the Audit Committee in the meeting, for fair transactions and appropriate costs compared to other persons' transactions and no interest transfers between the Company subsidiaries, associated companies and other related companies and individuals.-
+Need and reasons of related party transactions Transactions amongst the Company, associated companies and related parties shall be approved by the Audit Committee in the meeting, for fair transactions and appropriate costs compared to other persons' transactions and no interest transfers between the Company subsidiaries, associated companies and other related companies and individuals.